ptrpl4/GitBookWiki/apps-and-tools/cli/git.md

 #### Sections of a Git project

-The **Git directory** (.git) is where Git stores the metadata and object base of your project.
+- **Git directory** (.git) is where Git stores the metadata and object base of your project.
 This is the most important part of Git, which gets copied when you clone a repository from another machine.

-The **working directory** is a snapshot of the project version.
+- **working directory** is a snapshot of the project version.
 The files are unpacked from a compressed database into a Git directory and placed on a disk so that you can use and modify them.

-The **staging area** is a file located in your Git directory that contains information about what changes will go to the next commit.
+- The **staging area** is a file located in your Git directory that contains information about what changes will go to the next commit.
 This area is also called the "_index_", but it is also common to call it the _stage area_.
 When you add a file, it first goes exactly to the index, and only after the commit it appears in the repository.

 ```bash
 cat .git/HEAD # >> ref: refs/heads/master